Fibromyalgia Basics

 Most people think of taking their vitamins and other supplements in the morning, but is this the ideal time?

-• Multi at Dinner – “The best time to take a multivitamin is right after dinner on a full stomach,” says Holton.
+- Multi at Dinner – “The best time to take a multivitamin is right after dinner on a full stomach,” advises Holton.
 “This will maximize nutrient absorption and minimize stomach upset.”

-• GI Matters – If you are prone to gastric reflux, you do not want to take your multi or food within two hours of bedtime.
+- GI Matters – If you are prone to gastric reflux, don’t take your multi or food within two hours of bedtime.
 Fluids too late in the evening can also aggravate reflux.
 “High doses of individual nutrients may cause constipation, but this should not happen with the multi,” says Holton.

-• Calcium – “Calcium inhibits the absorption of iron, so the two should not be taken at the same time,” says Holton.
-“This is why multivitamin and mineral supplements that contain 100 percent of your daily iron needs will be very low in calcium.”
-When taking your multi, it is best to avoid taking it with a glass of milk or other products loaded in calcium.
-Patients who want to ensure adequate calcium are better off taking this mineral earlier in the day, either with breakfast or lunch.
+- Calcium – “Calcium inhibits the absorption of iron, so avoid taking them at the same time,” says Holton.
+“This is why multivitamin and mineral supplements that contain 100 percent of your daily iron needs are low in calcium.”
+Fortunately, taking iron with calcium-containing foods does not appear to contribute to iron deficiency in the long term.1 Fibromyalgia patients should take calcium earlier in the day, either with breakfast or lunch.
 The actual timing depends upon whether you are also on thyroid hormone supplementation.

-• Thyroid Med – Not only does calcium interfere with the absorption of iron, but it also disrupts absorption of supplemental thyroid hormone, which must be taken first thing in the morning.
-In fact, neither calcium nor iron should be taken within four hours of thyroid.
-This means calcium supplementation and consumption of foods like milk, yogurt, cheese, and calcium fortified orange juice or cereal, should be postponed till lunchtime for anyone on thyroid hormone.
+- Thyroid Medication – Not only does calcium interfere with the absorption of iron, but it also disrupts absorption of supplemental thyroid hormone, which must be taken first thing in the morning.2 In fact, neither calcium nor iron should be taken within four hours of thyroid.
+This means calcium supplementation and consumption of foods like milk, yogurt, cheese, and calcium fortified juice or cereal, should be postponed till lunchtime for anyone on thyroid hormone.
+Hypothyroidism is common in fibromyalgia, making the timing of thyroid medication a challenge.
+If you always wake up during the night, place your medication with a glass of water on your nightstand.
+Just take a sip so you minimize the impact on gastric reflux.

 Exception

 Consuming a diet rich in antioxidants is ideal for optimal health.
 For fibromyalgia patients with sleep disturbance, there is a special antioxidant that Holton recommends, which is not found in a multivitamin: melatonin.
 It crosses the blood-brain barrier to provide the brain with antioxidant protection.
-And if you are having sleep difficulties, taking melatonin at the same time each night can help strengthen your sleep cycle.
+And if you have sleep difficulties, take melatonin at the same time each night to strengthen your sleep cycle.